-The museum Sept.
-27. closed
+The museum is closed for visitors.

 About the visit of the Museum for individuals who are not students of Semmelweis University